 Approximately 100 students enter the graduate program annually, with an even split between those entering the M.S. and PhD programs.
 The M.S. degree in the School of Computing requires a thesis or non-thesis degree and provides comprehensive course and research experience.
 Most graduate students are supported financially throughout their graduate career via a combination of teaching assistantships, research assistantships, and fellowships.
 Our admissions standards are high, and hence the competition is rigorous for limited number of open positions within the program.
 Admission is based on an evaluation of both an applicant’s academic profile and research potential.

 If you’re interested in attending graduate school in the School of Computing, please see our graduate admissions information.

 Many PhD students and some MS students in the School of Computing receive financial support, please see our financial support page.

 Welcome New Graduates

 Information for new grads can be found here.

 |PhD Degree Guidelines|

-There are two Master’s degree programs within in the School of Computing at the University of Utah:
+There are three Master’s degree programs within in the School of Computing at the University of Utah: